 A common pattern: self-host the bulk scrape/crawl/map/search workload for cost and locality, and reach for managed only when you need the LLM-backed extraction on top.

-It's stateless, and crawl progress is polling-only.
-Each request is independent — no persistent session, no WebSocket or SSE streaming of crawl progress.
-You poll for status.
-There are also minor response-field and error-envelope divergences from Firecrawl to expect when you port a client. robots.txt is respected by default.
+Each request is stateless, and crawl status is polling-based via the crawl-status endpoint — you poll for progress rather than holding a persistent session.
+Expect minor response-field and error-envelope differences from Firecrawl when you port a client. robots.txt is respected by default.

 The short version